SkylineCommunications/dataminer-docs/connector-help/connector_help/Telos_Systems_Omnia.9sg.md

 #### HTTP connection

-This driver uses an HTTP connection to receive traps and requires the following input during element creation:
+This connector uses an HTTP connection to receive traps and requires the following input during element creation:

 HTTP CONNECTION: